Planetary Science Decadal Survey: Studies

 The recommendation for the New Frontiers program was a selection from one of Comet Surface Sample Return, Lunar South Pole-Aitken Basin Sample Return, Saturn Probe, Trojan Tour and Rendezvous, and Venus In Situ Explorer.
-Then another selection adding Io Observer, Lunar Geophysical Network. (for NF 4 and 5) In the 2011 response from NASA to the review, NASA supported the New Frontiers recommendations.
-(The first three New Frontiers missions include New Horizons to Pluto flyby, the Juno Jupiter orbiter, and the OSIRIS-REx near-Earth orbit sample return mission.)
+Then another selection adding Io Observer, Lunar Geophysical Network (for NF 4 and 5).
+In the 2011 response from NASA to the review, NASA supported the New Frontiers recommendations.
+The first three New Frontiers missions include New Horizons to Pluto flyby, the Juno Jupiter orbiter, and the OSIRIS-REx near-Earth orbit sample return mission.

 2023–2032, Origins, Worlds, and Life

 Origins, Worlds, and Life: A Decadal Strategy for Planetary Science and Astrobiology 2023-2032 (2022) was published on April 19, 2022.

 Flagship Missions

-The report recommended the Uranus Orbiter and Probe as the highest priority Flagship Mission, and also recommended the Enceladus Orbilander and recommended continuing the ongoing Mars Sample Return program.
+The report recommended the Uranus Orbiter and Probe as the highest priority new Flagship Mission, and the Enceladus Orbilander as the second-highest.
+It recommended continuing the ongoing Mars Sample Return program as the highest priority overall, subject to cost restraints.

 New Frontiers Program

 The report recommended several different possible mission concepts for the sixth New Frontiers mission: